burrsutter/docker_mysql_tutorial/readme.md

     > Now that your MySQL instance is running happily inside of a Docker container (inside the boot2docker-vm) let's configure the Java EE app to use your MySQL

-#### Create a Dockerfile that sets up Wildfly connected to MySQL with a custom application

 5.  `mkdir /c/Users/Burr/docker_projects/mysqlapp`

     > Replace "Burr" with your user name.
 Remember boot2docker 1.3 and higher have VirtualBox Guest Additions preconfigured to map the Linux `/c/Users/` to `c:\Users`

 6. step 6
     blah, blah